brikis98/yevgeniy-brikman-homepage/_posts/2011-08-06-some-food-for-thought.md

 calories from different types of foods has a wide variety of hard to predict side effects.
-While the "carbohydrate hypothesis" Taubes proposes in this book is controversial - Taubes himself says a great deal of research is required to prove it - the book is important for recognizing that the *type* of food you eat is just as important as the *quantity*.
+While the "carbohydrate hypothesis" Taubes proposes in this book is controversial - Taubes himself says a great deal of research is required to prove it - the book is important for recognizing that the <i>type* of food you eat is just as important as the *quantity*.

 <span style="font-size: large;">**<span style="font-size: x-large;">The rest**